Hometown: Los Angeles, CA

 Undergrad: Carleton College, Class of 2015 (Majors in Economics and Studio Art)

-About: I was born in NYC, but raised primarily in Atlanta, GA before heading to college in Minnesota.
-After graduating, I took a job in Denver, CO at an economic consulting firm.
-We operated at the intersection of law and economics, supporting expert witnesses in various lawsuits.
-I was at that firm for about 5 years before coming to law school.
-I am still figuring out what area of law I want to pursue moving forward, but am currently getting exposure to court proceedings, trials, the criminal justice system, and more legal research and writing as a Law Clerk at the Alexandria Public Defender's Office.
-In my free time, I love to play with my dog, get outside, go to concerts, and make art.
+About: Seana was born in NYC, but raised primarily in Atlanta, GA before she headed to college in Minnesota.
+After graduating, she took a job in Denver, CO at an economic consulting firm.
+They operated at the intersection of law and economics, supporting expert witnesses in various lawsuits.
+She was at that firm for about 5 years before coming to law school.
+Seana is still figuring out what area of law she wants to pursue moving forward, but is currently getting exposure to court proceedings, trials, the criminal justice system, and more legal research and writing as a Law Clerk at the Alexandria Public Defender's Office.
+In her free time, she loves to play with her dog, get outside, go to concerts, and make art.

 Hometown: Toronto, Ontario

 Undergrad: University of Toronto (Major in Pharmacy)